Rhoban/Metabot/firmware/src/README.md

+# Firmware source

-# Building, developing & hacking the firmware
+## Building, developing & hacking the firmware

 See the [firmware source](src/README.md)

 The firmware source is in the `src/` directory.
-To build it, you'll first have to run the prepare script to get the RobotsWar framework:
+To build it, you'll first have to run the prepare script to get the Maple framework:

 ```
 ./prepare.sh